Resterr/BookstoreAPI/README.md

 # About project
-Bookstore is a e-commerce application.
-It enables authentication and authorization of users, adding and editing books, authors and publishers.
-Users can place orders for books and search for items they are interested in.
+Bookstore is a e-commerce application that provides users with a seamless experience.
+With authentication and authorization capabilities, users can securely add and edit books, authors, and publishers.
+The platform also enables users to easily search and place orders for their desired items.
 # Used Design Pattern:
 <ul>
 	<li>Clean architecture</li>